 Its other common names are Balata, Bobensana, Bushiglla, Capabo, Chipero, Kori-Sacha, Latin-Calliandra angustifolia.
 The bark, leaf and flower are usually used of this plant.

-It is best used prior to or during a retreat, as it can help with clearer visions through an Ayahuasca ceremony.
+It is best used prior to or during a retreat.
 The dieta will consist of drinking a cold maceration of the bark, leaf or flower, normally soaked in water for 12-24 hours.
 The diet consists of 1 dose for 3 consecutive days.

 Chuchuhuasi is from the Celastraceae family, some of its synonyms are Maytenus ebenifolia, M.laevis and M.macrocarpa.
 The Bark, root and leaves are all used within its treatment.